yifeng17/Azure-AppServices-Diagnostics-Portal/README.md

 ## Getting Started

-- Clone repo `git clone https://github.com/Azure/Azure-WebApps-Support-Center.git`
+- Clone repo `git clone https://github.com/Azure/Azure-AppServices-Diagnostics-Portal.git`
+- Either install required dependencies locally or build and run a docker container that has them.
+Run AngularApp/buildimage.sh once and then AngularApp/startcontainer.sh each time you need to start the container.
 - Navigate to the angular root folder `AngularApp` and run `npm install` (This will install all the required packages.)

 ## App Service Diagnostics Portal